-- 330. The nationwide closed-system, including the establishment of quotas, was specifically intended to reduce or eliminate the diversion of Schedule II substances like opioids from "legitimate channels of trade" to the illicit market by controlling the quantities of the basic ingredients needed for the manufacture of [controlled substances]." - 331.
-Finding it impossible to legally achieve their ever increasing sales ambitions, members of the Opioid Diversion Enterprise (as defined below) systematically and fraudulently violated their duty under Nevada law to maintain effective controls against diversion of their drugs, to design and operate a system to identify suspicious orders of their drugs, to halt unlawful sales of suspicious orders, and to notify the DEA, the Nevada Board of Pharmacy, and the FDA of suspicious orders.
-As discussed in detail below, through the Racketeering Defendants' scheme, members of the Opioid Diversion Enterprise repeatedly engaged in unlawful sales of painkillers which, in turn, artificially and illegally increased the annual production quotas throughout the United States for opioids allowed by the DEA.
-In doing so, the Racketeering Defendants allowed hundreds of millions of pills to enter the illicit market which allowed them to generate obscene profits. - 332.
-Defendants' illegal scheme was hatched by an association-in-fact enterprise between the Manufacturer Defendants and the Distributor Defendants, and executed in perfect harmony by each of them.
+330. The nationwide closed-system, including the establishment of quotas, was specifically intended to reduce or eliminate the diversion of Schedule II substances like opioids from "legitimate channels of trade" to the illicit market by controlling the quantities of the basic ingredients needed for the manufacture of [controlled substances]."

+331. Finding it impossible to legally achieve their ever increasing sales ambitions, members of the Opioid Diversion Enterprise (as defined below) systematically and fraudulently violated their duty under Nevada law to maintain effective controls against diversion of their drugs, to design and operate a system to identify suspicious orders of their drugs, to halt unlawful sales of suspicious orders, and to notify the DEA, the Nevada Board of Pharmacy, and the FDA of suspicious orders.4 As discussed in detail below, through the Racketeering Defendants' scheme, members of the Opioid Diversion Enterprise repeatedly engaged in unlawful sales of painkillers which, in turn, artificially and illegally increased the annual production quotas throughout the United States for opioids allowed by the DEA.
+In doing so, the Racketeering Defendants allowed hundreds of millions of pills to enter the illicit market which allowed them to generate obscene profits.

+332. Defendants' illegal scheme was hatched by an association-in-fact enterprise between the Manufacturer Defendants and the Distributor Defendants, and executed in perfect harmony by each of them.
 In particular, each of the Racketeering Defendants were associated with, and conducted or participated in, the affairs of the racketeering enterprise (defined below and referred to collectively as the "Opioid Diversion Enterprise"), whose purpose was to engage in the unlawful sales of opioids, and to deceive the public, and federal and state regulators into believing that the Racketeering Defendants were faithfully fulfilling their statutory obligations.
-The Racketeering Defendants' scheme allowed them to make billions in unlawful sales of opioids and, in turn, increase and/or maintain high production quotas with the purpose of https://www.drugcaucus.senate.gov/sites/default/files/Rannazzisi%20Testimony 0.pdf).

-&lt;sup>4 1970 U.S.C.C.A.N.
-4566 at 5490; see also Testimony of Joseph T. Rannazzisi before the Caucus on International Narcotics Control, United States Senate, May 5, 2015 (available at ensuring unlawfully increasing revenues, profits, and market share.
-As a direct result of the Racketeering Defendants' deceptive scheme, course of conduct, and pattern of racketeering activity, they were able to extract billions of dollars of revenue from the addicted American public, while entities like Clark County, Nevada experienced tens of millions of dollars of injury caused by the reasonably foreseeable consequences of the prescription opioid addiction epidemic.
+The Racketeering Defendants' scheme allowed them to make billions in unlawful sales of opioids and, in turn, increase and/or maintain high production quotas with the purpose of ensuring unlawfully increasing revenues, profits, and market share.
+As a direct result of the Racketeering Defendants' fraudulent scheme, course of conduct, and pattern of racketeering activity, they were able to extract billions of dollars of revenue from the addicted American public, while entities like the City of Las Vegas, Nevada experienced tens of millions of dollars of injury caused by the reasonably foreseeable consequences of the prescription opioid addiction epidemic.
 As explained in detail below, the Racketeering Defendants' misconduct violated § 207.400 of the Racketeering Act and Plaintiff is entitled to treble damages for its injuries under NRS § 207.410.